The Case for Speed in Low-Voltage BLDC Motor Applications

 An unmistakable trend in off grid motion control is the migration to electrical alternatives for existing mechanical, hydraulic and pneumatic systems.
-This was first evident in military aerospace applications some 10 years ago, but has begun to permeate commercial applications like auxiliary vehicle equipment, solar or wind powered pumping and agriculture.
-The inherent design flexibility of the brushless motor makes it a natural for these applications.
-By approaching the application from a system point of view, these systems can be simplified at the same time they are being made more efficient and intelligent.
+This was first evident in military aerospace applications, but has begun to permeate commercial applications like auxiliary vehicle equipment, solar, wind powered pumping and agriculture.
+By approaching the application from a system point of view, these systems can be simplified at the same time they're being made more efficient and intelligent.
+Designing a high-speed BLDC motor allows output power to be maintained while reducing torque requirements, enabling smaller and lighter systems.

 Physics does impose a penalty for high electrical commutation speed, and that is a low voltage constant (Ke) and the resulting low inductance.
-Consider for a moment the wider scope of design configurations that would be possible if the system designer could disregard the low inductance.
-On the high speed horizon, unconventional applications such as inline hydraulic pumping become possible.
-On the low speed, high pole count horizon, direct drive traction applications come to mind.
+Consider for a moment the wider scope of design configurations that would be possible if the system designer could disregard low inductance.
+On the high-speed horizon, unconventional applications such as inline hydraulic pumping become possible.
+On the low-speed, high pole count horizon, direct drive traction applications come to mind.

 In a conventional inverter based motor drive, the impedance of the motor inductance is used as a low pass filter to produce a near constant current in the motor stator.
 The PWM voltage waveform from the inverter is applied to the motor.
 The resulting motor current has an AC component inversely proportional to the frequency of the inverter and the inductance of the motor stator.